|

 unlikely.
 Maybe 5%.
 Within a round or two the potential for

-further improvement is essentially nil.
-And what if sales pick up after a couple of
+And what if sales pick up after a couple of cost-cutting rounds?
+In contrast

-contrast what is the potential for increasing productivity more that
+what is the potential for increasing productivity more that once?
+Extremely good, in fact it is open-ended, a

-open-ended, a true pathway to continuous improvement.
-Thus increasing productivity is both
+true pathway to continuous improvement.

-profitable and open-ended.
-One
+Thus increasing productivity is both profitable and open-ended.
+One last

-last consideration.
-Many companies
+consideration.
+Many companies grow at

-other businesses in order to increase overall value through “synergies.”
+businesses in order to increase overall value through “synergies.”
 What we have proposed above is real organic

 growth, generating robust cash inflows from which to grow the business even

 more.
-In many
+In many places

-places around the world today, high growth rates are a fond memory.
+around the world today, high growth rates are a fond memory.
 Indeed in some places deflation has set

 in.
 How do we accommodate this

 situation?
-Well,
+Well, Taiichi

-Taiichi Ohno, the inventor of Toyota's just-in-time, once said; "In a high-growth period, productivity can
+Ohno, the inventor of Toyota's just-in-time, once said; "In a high-growth period, productivity can

 be raised by anyone.
 But how many can